pcsmomo/microservices-node-react/README.md

 - Pod: More or less a running container.
 Technically, a pod can run multiple containers (we won't do this)
 - Deployment: Monitors a set of pods, make sure they are running and restarts them if they crash
 - Service: Provides **an easy-to-remember URL** to access a running container

+### 67. Notes on Config Files

+> Do not create Objects without _config_ files.
+Config files provide a precise definition of what your cluster is running.\
+> Kubernetes docs will tell you to run direct commands to create objects - only do this for testing purposes

 </details>